 But beyond these instinctive reasons for a dog peeing as urine marking, it can also mean other things:

-- Another animal is in his territory.
-Your fur-baby’s territory doesn’t only mean your home and all his belongings, it can also mean the things that have become familiar in his daily routine - like the path you always take on walks, the park you always visit, etc. If other dogs or animals have been to his “territory”, your fur-baby will urine mark to show dominance and assert that it's his.
+- Another animal is in their territory.
+Your fur-baby’s territory doesn’t only mean your home and all their belongings, it can also mean the things that have become familiar in their daily routine - like the path you always take on walks, the park you always visit, and many others.
+If other dogs or animals have been to their “territory”, your fur-baby will urine mark to show dominance and assert that it is theirs.